 - Or the surviving grandfathers and grandmothers of the deceased.

-What Damages Might I Be Able to Claim?
-As a surviving family member, you may be eligible to claim damages to cover both economic and noneconomic losses.
+As a surviving family member, you may be eligible to claim damages to cover both economic and non-economic losses you and your family incurred due to your loved one’s death.
 Economic losses may include:

 - Medical bills related to the illness or injury that caused the death;